-To be honest, I was a little bit hesitant planning this post.
+To be honest, I was a little bit hesitant about writing this post.
 Not because I don't like the topic, but because I think that some of my readers might not see the connection between beauty industry and mental health.
 For me there is a strong connection though, as industries influence our perception of ourselves, therefore our self-esteem and, as a result, our mental health can suffer.

 I am a woman, and I love beauty but I also believe in the importance of creating healthy relationship with myself, cultivating self-love and acceptance.
 In fact it is more important to me than the color of my lipstick.
-I don't mean to sound judgmental but I think it's good to raise the awareness to the issues that I see.
+I don't mean to sound judgmental but I think it's good to raise awareness to the issues that I see.

 Some people say that nothing and nobody have any power over you unless you let them.
-I agree with it, as well as I like the idea of personal responsibility, but it doesn't mean, others shouldn't be held accountable for sending the wrong message.
+I agree with it, as well as I like the idea of personal responsibility, but it doesn't mean, others shouldn't be held accountable for sending out the wrong message.
 Also, every piece of information that we consume since being children adds up and makes us who we are.
-Some of us are more vulnerable and susceptible to the messages we receive from the outside world that maybe have a destructive impact on us.
+Some of us are more vulnerable and susceptible to the messages we receive from the outside world that maybe have a negative impact on us.
 This post is for everyone who can possibly benefit from it.

 Now onto 5 "sins" in no specific order:

 1. Beauty industry is all about anti-aging.
 Of course there are many psychological reasons that cause fear of aging, but a lot of them are society-based.
 I am glad to see some progress - when older women are praised, even in the beauty industry, but we still have a long way to go.

 There is still a lot of age-shaming and nitpicking in the society.
 And it prevents us from self-acceptance if we pay attention to it.
 It is also almost impossible not to, if we regularly check social media, read magazines or watch TV.